bjankie1/blog/index.md

 |99            |     35   |
 |99.9          |     65   |

-I live configuration of `monix.execution.Scheduler` to you.
-In our case the calls were blocking therefore we used fixed number of threads with size adjusted to duration of single call.
+I'll leave to you to adjust the configuration of `monix.execution.Scheduler`.
+In our case the calls were blocking therefore we used a fixed number of threads adjusted to the average duration of single call.